Giving up One's Mark: Helen Frankenthaler in the 1960s and 1970s

 Organized by Chief Curator Emeritus Douglas Dreishpoon, this twenty-year survey will explore how Frankenthaler’s notion of abstraction expanded during these decades, the extent to which landscape persisted as subject matter in her works, how subtle changes of techniques affected the way her images were conceived, and how drawing continues to inform the creative process.

-This exhibition is curated by Douglas Dreishpoon in cooperation with The Estate of Helen Frankenthaler.
+This exhibition is curated by Douglas Dreishpoon in cooperation with the Helen Frankenthaler Foundation.

 AK Members’ Reception